Marquette vs. Purdue College Basketball Predictions & Picks - November 22

 Marquette Performance Insights

-- The Golden Eagles' +75 scoring differential (outscoring opponents by 15 points per game) is a result of putting up 80.4 points per game (96th in college basketball) while allowing 65.4 per outing (98th in college basketball).
+- The Golden Eagles outscore opponents by 15 points per game (posting 80.4 points per game, 95th in college basketball, and allowing 65.4 per outing, 97th in college basketball) and have a +75 scoring differential.

-- The 32.6 rebounds per game Marquette accumulates rank 222nd in college basketball.
-Their opponents pull down 33.4.
+- Marquette is 219th in college basketball at 32.6 rebounds per game.
+That's similar to the 33.4 its opponents average.

-- Marquette knocks down 8.8 three-pointers per game (73rd in college basketball), 2.0 more than its opponents.
+- Marquette knocks down 2.0 more threes per game than the opposition, 8.8 (75th in college basketball) compared to its opponents' 6.8.

-- Marquette has committed 8.8 turnovers per game (31st in college basketball), 6.2 fewer than the 15 it forces (60th in college basketball).
+- Marquette has won the turnover battle by 6.2 per game, committing 8.8 (29th in college basketball) while forcing 15 (58th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.